pussinboots/book/chapters/project.md

 #Project

-To illustrate the concepts and approaches of Continous Integration and Deployment we will develop a Web Application.
-This example Web Application is a full functional one that i develop in my spare time.
-The idea to write this book rise during my development of the [unitcover](https://github.com/pussinboots/unitcover) project.
+This chapter illustrate the project idea that will be implemented using the newest html 5 technologies to illustrate the concepts and approaches of Continous Integration and Deployment.
+The Web Application we will develop is a full functional one.
+The idea to write this book rise during my development of the [unitcover](https://github.com/pussinboots/unitcover)project.
 And what is more obviouslly to take that project to demonstrate the complete development process from a project concept to a launched product.

 \todo{say something more about the begining phase of the unitcover project \ldots}